Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 * [Working with a Share JAR project](#workingshare)

 After generating your project, using one of the Maven archetypes, review the project structure.
-The directory structure and content of each folder and file can help you to understand how to start developing with the Alfresco SDK 4.3.
+The directory structure and content of each folder and file can help you to understand how to start developing with the Alfresco SDK.

 The structure of the project and the purpose of the files it contains vary according to the [Maven archetype](#mvnarchetypes) used to generate the project itself.
 The following links provide detailed descriptions of the different project types.